 In full sun or light dappled shade, this grass is easy to grow and always beautiful.
 The wide leaves and lush growth have an almost tropical appearance.
 In early summer, slender stems are topped with flowers that produce a crop of jointed seeds.
 Clumps get large and die out in the center, so division every three or four years is necessary.
 Autumn frosts turn the leaves shades of red-bronze.
 Eastern gamagrass prefers moist soil and tolerates quick-draining standing water.

-I plant this grass in low swales and in drainage ditches that get periodic flooding.
+Try this: I plant this grass in low swales and in drainage ditches that get periodic flooding.
 It adds interest to difficult and often-neglected areas.

 ‘Prairie Fire’ offers early shades of red

 Name: ‘Prairie Fire’ red switchgrass (Panicum virgatum ‘Prairie Fire’)

 Size: 4 to 5 feet tall and 18 to 24 inches wide

 ‘Prairie Fire’ is a distinctly red form from this popular species.
 The foliage emerges blue-green in spring, but by early summer, the leaves begin to turn shades of deep red.
 It is unique among switchgrasses because most varieties don’t peak until late summer.
 ‘Prairie Fire’ gradually turns butter yellow in late fall and lingers into winter.
 It needs all-day sun and has a fibrous root system that grows to more than 10 feet deep, making it drought tolerant.
 All switchgrasses need to be divided every three years because they are so vigorous.

 Try this: Design a mass planting to create an almost impenetrable barrier or screen.